AMERICA'S GUN CULTURE: 'First line of defense': Shooting coaches stress safety with firearms skills lessons

 Pletcher supports increasing the federal age requirement for buying semiautomatic rifles to 21.

-“An 18-year-old person can’t buy a .22 six-shot revolver with six shots in it, but they’re allowed to go buy 150-round AR or AK,” Pletcher said.
+“An 18-year-old person can’t buy a .22 six-shot revolver with six shots in it, but they’re allowed to go buy (a) 150-round AR or AK,” Pletcher said.
 “My honest opinion is, which is more dangerous?
-See what I mean.”
+See what I mean?”

 Horner, owner of Mountain Top Defense in Johnstown, said events such as the Uvalde massacre can lead to increased interest in people wanting to take gun safety courses.

 Horner provides different types of lessons – for beginners to advanced shooters.
-One example is an introductory National Rifle Association-sponsored “Women on Target” class that teaches female students about gun safety.
-The next session is scheduled for July 16 – from 10 a.m. to 4 p.m., at Jerome Sportsmen’s Club.
+One example is an introductory National Rifle Association- sponsored “Women on Target” class that teaches female students about gun safety.
+The next session is scheduled for 10 a.m. to 4 p.m.
+July 16 at Jerome Sportsmen’s Club.

 The classes, according to Horner, help bring people into the world of firearms.